stolostron/rhacm-docs/manage_cluster/cloud_conn_gke.md

 copyright:
   years: 2020
-lastupdated: "2020-04-05"
+lastupdated: "2020-04-07"

 ---

 # Creating a cloud connection for Google Cloud Platform

 You need a cloud connection to use Red Hat Advanced Cluster Management for Kubernetes console to create and manage a Red Hat OpenShift Container Platform cluster on Google Cloud Platform (GCP).
-{:shortdesc}

 **Note:** This procedure is a prerequisite for creating a cluster with Red Hat Advanced Cluster Manager for Kubernetes.

 ## Prerequisites
-{: #prereq}

 You must have the following prerequisites before creating a cloud connection: